flatcar/nebraska/docs/authorization.md

 ---
-title: Nebraska Authorization
+title: Deployment & Authorization
 weight: 10
 ---

-Nebraska uses either a noop authentication, or OAuth or Bearer tokens to authenticate and authorize users.
+Nebraska uses either a noop authentication, OAuth or Bearer tokens to authenticate and authorize users.
 Currently, only GitHub is supported as an OAuth authentication backend.
 [GitHub personal access tokens](https://github.com/settings/tokens) can be used as bearer